oat-sa/taohub-user-guide/User Guide 3.3/Interactions/interactions-an-overview.md

 >[Interactions](../appendix/glossary.md#interaction) are the basic building blocks for [Items](../appendix/glossary.md#item), which in turn are the basic building blocks for [Tests](../appendix/glossary.md#test).
 For a full definition, see [What is an Interaction?](../interactions/what-is-an-interaction.md).

-This section provides an overview of how to manage your interactions, including what you need to do to construct them, what the result looks like, the choices you need to make along the way, and what you can do with them once they have been created.
+This section provides an overview of how to manage your interactions, including their creation, what to put in an interaction, viewing them, and their use once created.

 ## Using different kinds of interactions